sdr-enthusiasts/docker-acarshub/README.md

 Uses [libacars](https://github.com/szpajder/libacars), the [airframe's fork of acarsdec](https://github.com/airframesio/acarsdec) and [vdlm2dec](https://github.com/TLeconte/vdlm2dec) for SDR side of decoding.

-Also, we make extensive use of the [airframes](https://github.com/airframesio) work to make the message's more 'human-readable'.
+Also, we make extensive use of the [airframes](https://github.com/airframesio) work to make the messages more 'human-readable' as well as provide more detail for each of the messages.

 Builds and runs on `amd64`, `arm64`, `arm/v7`, `arm/v6` and `386` architectures.